Skip to main content

 29.

-The Fijian canoe Uto Ni Yalo embarks on a voyage from Fiji to Tonga, a distance of 412 nautical miles, positioned in the House Lā; Malanai (\(16.81^{\circ}\)).
-However, adverse weather conditions force a deviation from their original course.
-After sailing for one day, covering 120 nautical miles, the canoe finds itself 2 houses (\(22.5^{\circ}\)) off course.
-Assessing the situation, the navigator determines a direct route to Tonga is now viable.
+The Fijian canoe Uto Ni Yalo embarks on a voyage from Fiji to Tonga, covering 400 nautical miles with a heading of 117 (in the house ʻĀina Malanai).
+After traveling 100 nautical miles, adverse weather conditions force a deviation of two houses (22.5) off the original course.
+After one day and 120 additional nautical miles, the navigator determines that a direct route to Tonga is now viable.

 (a)